 • The table of contents doesn’t convert, or you have two!

-Fixing a broken ePub takes hours—sometimes more time than the original layout designer took in the first place.
+Fixing a broken EPUB takes hours—sometimes more time than the original layout designer took in the first place.

-A process to build an eBook (even if you’re not a techie)
+A process to build an ebook (even if you’re not a techie)

 If you want to do it yourself, here’s how to give your eBook the best chance of looking clean, readable, and professional: